-GNS scientists used cutting-edge climate science to inspire primary school students to drive down their school-run carbon dioxide emissions.
+GNS scientists used cutting-edge climate1 science to inspire primary school students to drive down their school-run carbon dioxide2 emissions.

 Drive it Down! – carbon cycle resources

 Drive it Down!
-Measuring and mitigating school-gate transport emissions is a project aimed at ākonga, kaiako and the wider public to highlight that every individual’s behaviour measurably impacts CO2 emissions.
+Measuring and mitigating9 school-gate transport emissions is a project aimed at ākonga, kaiako10 and the wider public to highlight that every individual’s behaviour measurably impacts CO2 emissions.

 Drive it Down!